3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 The volumetric stack is a resource within a 3MF model that defines how volumetric data from multiple \<CT_ChannelFromImage3D> is composited to yield multiple custom scalar field in three dimensions (\<dstchannel>).
 This custom scalar field of a \<volumetricstack> element can then be used to define volumetric properties inside the \<volumedata>-element of an object, see the [volumedata-element](#chapter-5-volumetric-data).

 1. It defines multiple destination channels, \<dstchannel>-elements.
-Each destinaton channel is a scalar field in 3d, whose values can be retrieved by sampling this volumetricstack.
+Each destination channel is a scalar field in 3d, whose values can be retrieved by sampling this volumetricstack.

 2. The sampled values of each destination channel are built up by blending multiple layers, the \<volumetriclayer>-elements.
-This allows e.g. boolean opeartions on the scalar fields provided by different \<channelfromimage3d> elements.
+This allows e.g. boolean operations on the scalar fields provided by different \<channelfromimage3d> elements.

 The volumetricstack element MUST contain at least one \<dstchannel> child element and MUST NOT contain more than 2^16-1 \<dstchannel> child-elements.
 The volumetricstack element MUST NOT contain more than 2^16-1 \<volumetriclayer> child-elements.